buditanrim/buditanrim.github.io/_posts/2020-05-31-coach-sheet.md

  - "seo/coach-sheet.jpg"
 ---

 As a manager, keeping track of a lot of direct reports and one-on-one (1:1) meetings can be challenging.
-I managed 8 people directly and sometimes, I will have 1:1 meetings back to back, and boy, What did we talk about last time?
+I managed 8 people directly and sometimes I lost track during my back to back 1:1 meetings.
+And boy, what did we talk about last time?
 What questions should I bring up today?
 What should I follow through?
 I’m not good at keeping this stuff on the fly.
 {: .t--lede}

 I love to keep track of my tasks on paper with a simple to-do list system.
 One day I thought, why not add another system to keep track of my one-on-one meetings?